 As of today (Monday, March 16th), we plan on staying open during normal business hours and are available to take your call.
 While we may shift our availability to respond to the rapidly changing news, rest assured that that we will give your case the time and attention it deserves no matter what.

 It’s never too early to start planning your criminal defense when you face a criminal charge.

-Contact us today for a free legal review of your case — and please stay safe amid the coronavirus outbreak.
+Contact us today for a legal review of your case — and please stay safe amid the coronavirus outbreak.